RobertoMolinero/codingDojo/01 kata/README.md

 1. Function Kata: A Function Kata is a small task whose problem is an algorithm.
 The solution consists mostly of a single function.
 2. Class Kata: The solution consists of a class with several thematically related functions.
 Often it concerns a described data type and several operations that can be applied to it.
 3. Library Kata: Here the solution consists of several classes that can be combined in a library.
 The technical scope of these katas can already represent entire applications.

+# Exemplary Solution

+I will try to create a step by step guide for each problem.

+I recommend to try the exercise yourself first.
+Afterwards you can compare your own solution with mine.
+Maybe you will have a better one in the end.

+Otherwise you can use my tutorial to look at the next step if you have troubles.
+After that you should try yourself again.